adamzman/NodeRed_Niagara_Obix_Node/History/README.md

 # Niagara Obix History Node
-Gets History Records from Niagara using the obix protocol

 ### Config Node:
  - **Username** - Set to the Obix User that has been set up in Niagara using the HTTPBasic Authentication Schema...
 Obix User must also be set to admin role.
  - **Password** - Password for the Obix User.